Blog

 • Static reporting → predictive forecasting

-The Real Shift: From Optimiser to Economic Architect
+The Real Shift: From Optimizer to Economic Architect

 The value in FinOps used to be: